 Air conditioners tend to be reliable systems, but even with proper maintenance, normal wear and aging will eventually problems.
 Some of the most common include:

-- The system fails to turn on: Can be caused by a tripped breaker, tripped pressure switch or an overheated compressor, as well as incorrect thermostat settings, a failed start capacitor or damaged compressor.
+- The system fails to turn on: This can be caused by a tripped breaker, a tripped pressure switch, or an overheated compressor, as well as incorrect thermostat settings, a failed start capacitor, or a damaged compressor.

 - Unusual noises: Tapping or thudding may indicate a damaged belt in the air handler.
 Whining or screaming may indicate a damaged compressor.
 Buzzing may indicate a damaged start capacitor or electrical problem.

-- Strange smells: A burning smell or smoke may indicate an electrical problem, while a musty smell may indicate moisture problems or mold growth.
+- Strange smells: A burning smell or smoke may indicate an electrical problem.
+A musty odor may indicate moisture problems or mold growth.

-- Frozen Evaporator: Can be caused by clogged air filters, duct obstructions, dirty condenser or incorrect refrigerant levels.
+- Frozen evaporator: This can be caused by clogged air filters, duct obstructions, dirty condenser, or incorrect refrigerant levels.

-Some problems can be fixed by simply resetting the breakers, replacing the air filter or correcting airflow problems like blocked vents or obstructed ducts.
-If the problem is more serious, however, it is best to call an HVAC expert as soon as possible to avoid further damage to your air conditioning system.
+Some problems can be simply fixed by resetting the breakers, replacing the air filter, or correcting airflow problems like blocked vents or obstructed ducts.
+If the problem is more serious, it’s best to call an HVAC expert as soon as possible so that you can avoid further damage to your air conditioning system.

 24-Hour, Emergency Air Conditioner Repairs in St. Louis, Missouri

-Whether you have a broken blower belt, a frozen evaporator coil or a compressor failure, our professional HVAC technicians at Classic Aire Care can handle all your air conditioner repair needs.
-We offer service and repair for all types air conditioning equipment, including:
+Whether you have a broken blower belt, a frozen evaporator coil, or a compressor failure, our professional HVAC technicians at Classic Aire Care can handle all your air conditioner repair needs.
+We offer service and repair for all types of air conditioning equipment, including: